trinitronx/chef-cookbooks/gluster/README.md

 ================
 This cookbook is used to install and configure Gluster on both servers and clients.
 This cookbook makes several assumptions when configuring Gluster servers:

-1. Each disk will contain a single partition dedicated for Gluster; LVM is not used
+1. Each disk will contain a single partition dedicated for Gluster
-2. Each configured partition will be formatted with the ext4 filesystem rather than the recommended xfs filesystem to allow partitions to be resized (xfs filesystems cannot be resized on Ubuntu 12.04 systems without a newer kernel installed)
+2. If the cookbook will be used to manage disks, each partition will be formatted with the ext4 filesystem rather than the recommended xfs filesystem to allow partitions to be resized (xfs filesystems cannot be resized on Ubuntu 12.04 systems without a newer kernel installed)
-3. Gluster volumes will share the configured partitions and will not have their own dedicated storage
+3. Non-replicated volume types are not supported
 4. All peers for a volume will be configured with the same number of bricks

 Requirements